MicaelOps/old-skywarsproject/README.md

 the plugin-core (that contained io.netty and protocolib) only served as a dependency for a network therefore I will not be posting on github.
 It does not affect this plugin in any way if you remove it.

-This is a luckily recovered 2014 project.
+This is a recovered 2014 project.